 If you are the average website designer or developer, the word ‘security’ gives you an unshaken feeling.
-I know it has for me, that is until recently.
+I know it has for me, that is, until recently.
 I am by no means a security expert or novice.
-However, I want to do the very best I can for my clients and myself.
+However, I want to do my best for my clients and myself.
 I am willing to learn a little if it means I will achieve better security.

 Security Technologies Can Be Baffling

 But where do you start?
-The number of resources and initialisms in the world of IT and IS security is baffling.
+The number of resources and initialisms in IT and IS security is baffling.
 Here are just a few to scare you: DNS, DNSSEC, CAA, SMTP, STARTTLS, SPF, DMARC, DANE, HTTP, Cookies, SRI, TLS, PKI, CSP, HSTS, HPKP.
-It’s true we web designers and web developers may actually know what some of these mean and how to set them up.
+Indeed, web designers and developers may know what some of these mean and how to set them up.
 And if you know them all, good for you.
 We should all be like you.
-But when I look at these initialisms and try to be honest, I can’t say that I know EVERY one of them, or how to be 100% confident that what I know about setting them up is secure.
+But when I look at these initialisms and try to be honest, I can’t say that I know EVERY one of them or how to be 100% confident that what I know about setting them up is secure.

 What You Need Is An Easier Way

 How can we get all of this under more control?
-Well, no one can promise a perfect solution, but I have been very pleased with the combination of technologies I currently use to protect my WordPress based websites.
+No one can promise a perfect solution, but I have been very pleased with the combination of technologies I currently use to protect my WordPress-based websites.
 I have been told that it is very important to have layers of security.
-So my security stack includes firewalls, antivirus, SSL, hardening and email protection.
+So my security stack includes firewalls, antivirus, SSL, hardening, and email protection.
 Read on to see how my stack could help you.

 A WordPress Security Stack You Can Handle